hoodiehq/hood.ie/_posts/2016-04-19-shoutouts-week13.md

 [Gregor](https://github.com/gr2m) for handling cross-module initialisations, plus a lot of reviews and comments, along with a bunch of other important stuff, ensuring Hoodie stays in tip-top shape 24/7.

-Good job all around by [Manit](https://github.com/kazekagegaara), a recent first PR who has kept up the Hoodie momentum with additional commits and reviews.
+Good job all around by [Manit](https://github.com/kazekagegaara), a recent first PR committer who has kept up the Hoodie momentum with additional commits and reviews.
 Keep it up!

-[Cecily](https://github.com/skeskali) and [Jenn](https://github.com/renrutnnej) are consistently doing cool stuff with the editorial, especially the TGIF blog posts - well done and keep up the good work!
+[Cecily](https://github.com/skeskali) and [Jenn](https://github.com/renrutnnej) are consistently doing cool stuff with the editorial, especially the [TGIF](http://hood.ie/blog/speed-coders-offer-alien-robots-scholarships-tgif-79.html) blog posts - well done and keep up the good work!

-## That's all for now, watch out for the next instalment of Shoutouts, coming soon!
+## That’s all for now, watch out for the next instalment of Shoutouts, coming soon!